 What is a variable?

-Essentially, a variable is a storage place that holds a value.
+A variable is a storage place that holds a value.

 Try storing a number

-Now change the program to instead store the number
+Try changing the program to instead store the number

 999 in the variable